nicolemne/paper-rock-scissor-naruto-game/README.md

 Navigate to Github: https://github.com/nicolemne/project-portfolio-2 Select the 'Clone' button
-Copy the url or download as ZIP file
+Copy the URL or download it as a ZIP file
-Use git clone + the url in your terminal, or unpack the ZIP containing the project
+Use git clone + the URL in your terminal, or unpack the ZIP containing the project

 ## Testing

 ### Lighthouse

-My website has been Lighthouse tested, please see score in image below.
+My website has been Lighthouse tested, please see the score in the image below.

 ![Lighthouse testing](../project-portfolio-2/assets/readme/lighthouse.png)